-China produces more than 26 million tons of textile waste per year (nearly 70,000 tons/day), according to data from the China Association of Resource Comprehensive Utilization published in 2013.
-As per another report (by Greenpeace), three fourths of the over 80 billion pieces of clothing items produced worldwide each year end up in landfills after only a few uses.
+China produces more than 26 million tons of textile waste per year (nearly 70,000 tons/day), according to data from the China Association of Circular Economy published in 2013.
+As per another report by Greenpeace, three fourths of the over 80 billion pieces of clothing items produced worldwide each year end up in landfills after only a few uses.

-RE:FORM, an impact project launched by Green Initiatives in December 2016, aims to change the way consumers engage in fashion by:
+RE:FORM was soft-launched by Green Initiatives in December 2016 to change the way consumers engage in fashion by:

 - Raising awareness of the environmental and social impact of clothing consumption and encouraging 'conscious consumerism.’